Lemon Lavender Cake Recipe || Amazing 8 Health Benefits

 This citrusy treat tastes like a combination of lemon, lavender, and cake.
 The lemon lavender cake recipe flavor is so light that it is hard to make out, but the buttercream frosting hints lavender.

-The lemon lavender cake recipehas a very light and fluffy texture.
+The lemon lavender cake recipe has a very light and fluffy texture.
 People who dislike tart or tangy flavors would appreciate this dessert the most.

 Do Lavender And Lemon Go Together?

 Lavender and lemon go well when used on the same cake.
 It’s best to use fresh lavender flowers.
-However, if you don’t have any at home, you can use dried lavender leaves mixed into the frosting.

 What Oils Can I Mix With Lavender?